KianBahasadri/bahasadri.com/docs/features/file-hosting/FEATURES.md

 Users can generate QR codes for their file download links, making it easy to share files by simply showing the QR code.
 Recipients can scan the QR code with their phone camera to instantly access the file download link.

+### URL-Based File Hosting

+Users can provide a URL to a file, and the system will download that file and host it.
+This allows users to host files from external sources without needing to download them locally first.

 ## User Workflows

 ### Upload and Share a File